faceyspacey/webpack-flush-chunks/README.md

-Because of the way Webpack works where "bootstrap" code must be run before any additional chunks can be registered, it's imperative bootstrap and common chunks are generated and placed at the beginning, thereby allowing you to place dynamic chunks before your entry chunk which kickstarts app rendering. *This is a key gotcha and takeaway anyone who's pursued this route comes upon.*
+Because of the way Webpack works where "bootstrap" code must be run before any additional chunks can be registered, it's imperative bootstrap and common chunks are generated and placed at the beginning, thereby allowing you to place dynamic chunks before your entry chunk which kickstarts app rendering.

-In conjunction with your Webpack configuration (which we'll specify [below](#webpack-configuration)), *Webpack Flush Chunks* solves these problems for you by consuming your Webpack compilation `stats` and generating strings and components you can embed in the final output rendered on the server.
+In conjunction with your Webpack configuration (which we'll specify [below](#webpack-configuration)), *Webpack Flush Chunks* solves these problems for you by consuming your Webpack compilation `stats` and generating strings, arrays and components you can embed in the final output rendered on the server.

 *.babelrc:*
 ```